About H.E. Bates

 H E and Madge wedding day 1

-...and move to 'The Granary', a converted granary barn in Little Chart, Kent.
+...and move to 'The Granary', a converted granary barn in the village of Little Chart, in Kent.

 "My Cottage that was a Barn."